nextapps-de/flexsearch/README.md

 Perform queries asynchronously (Promise-based):

-> Make sure the option "async" is enabled on this instance
+> Make sure the option "async" is enabled on this instance to receive promises.

 ```js
 index.search("John").then(function(result){